5G-ERA/BED-Workshop/README.md

 $ osm nspkg-create openldap_ns
 ```
-Create new Network Service instance with the following command
+Create a new Network Service instance with the following command

 ```shell
 $ osm ns-create --ns_name ldap --nsd_name openldap_ns \
                 --vim_account openstack-site
 ```
 After logging into the OSM account, and navigating to the `Instances > NS Instances` the new Network Service should be visible during the deployment process or already deployed.

 ## Stage 5 - Middleware considerations